Artwork Created By AAP’s April The Giraffe Selling For Thousands In Social Media ‘Bidding Wars’

 The zoo utilizes the money raised from these auctions to continue their mission of giraffe conservation.
 Their mission is to educate the public via the live Giraffe Cam on YouTube and create an educational experience at the Animal Adventure Park.

-Last year the park contributed thousands of dollars to the Giraffe Conservation Fund which helped the foundation’s aspiration of generating a sustainable future for giraffes in the wild.
+Last year, the park contributed thousands of dollars to the Giraffe Conservation Fund, which helped the foundation’s aspiration of generating a sustainable future for giraffes in the wild.